 Microsoft Windows 8, 8.1, Windows 7 or Vista (32 or 64-bit), or Windows XP with Service Pack 2 or later.

 Yes, a PC or laptop is required to use HD PVR 2.
 The PC is used to both run the HD PVR 2 application plus is the place where HD PVR 2 recordings are stored.
 HD PVR 2 does not have any internal disk storage.
 HD PVR 2 connects to a PC or laptop computer through a USB 2.0 port.
 The HD PVR 2 recordings are stored on the PC's disk drive.

 If you want to record your HD videos without a PC, you should use the HD PVR Rocket.

 If you have a Mac, there is an application from HDPVRCapture which can be used.
 Go to http://www.hdpvrcapture.com for more information.

 With the new Hauppauge Capture application, you can plug your microphone into the 'mic input' on your PC and mix your game play audio with microphone audio.
-There are seperate volume adjustments for game play and microphone audio. http://www.hauppauge.com/capture
+With Hauppauge Capture, there are seperate volume adjustments for game play and microphone audio.

 The HDMI output of the HD PVR 2 can only be used on an TV set with HDMI connectors.
 HDMI TV sets normally display 720p or 1080p video.